wrandtkeflvc/fl_islandora_forms/nextstep_addInIIDfixAndMODS_3_6/README.txt

 The starting point is the MODS Simple Entry form deployed in Nov.
 2015 on Islandora sites.

-The in progress development is to:
+Completed development is to:
 Combine in the fix to flipping blank type identifiers to type="IID" and
 Combine in Lydia's updates to be compatible with MODS 3.6.

+All the changes have been made.

+As of Sept.
+15, 2016, MODS Simple Entry IID 3_6.xml has been tested and is fine to use on Islandora sites.